sbruch/bruch/index.md

 #### Academic Activities

-+ [09/2023] I will be giving a keynote talk at [SPIRE 2023](http://spire2023.isti.cnr.it/keynote-speakers/) in Pisa, Italy.
++ [2023-10 - 2026-10] I am serving as an Associate Editor on the ACM Transactions on Information Systems (TOIS) Editorial Board.

-+ [10/2022 - Present] I am co-editing the Special Section on Efficiency in Neural Information Retrieval for the ACM Transactions on Information Systems (TOIS) with Claudio Lucchese, Maria Maistro, and Franco Maria Nardini. [[CfP](https://dl.acm.org/pb-assets/static_journal_pages/tois/pdf/TOIS-SI-EfficiencyNIR-CFP-1659118130873.pdf)]
++ [2022-10 - Present] I am co-editing the Special Section on Efficiency in Neural Information Retrieval for the ACM Transactions on Information Systems (TOIS) with Claudio Lucchese, Maria Maistro, and Franco Maria Nardini. [[CfP](https://dl.acm.org/pb-assets/static_journal_pages/tois/pdf/TOIS-SI-EfficiencyNIR-CFP-1659118130873.pdf)]

++ [2023-09] I gave a keynote talk at [SPIRE 2023](http://spire2023.isti.cnr.it/keynote-speakers/) in Pisa, Italy.

 + [2023-02] I co-organized the second international workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) at SIGIR 2023 with Maria Maistro, Joel Mackenzie, and Franco Maria Nardini. ([Workshop Website](https://reneuir.org/))